-Scope The Picoscope 5204 is a dual-channel storage USB-oscilloscope [22], featuring a maximum sample-rate of 1 GHz, an 8 bit analogue-to-digital converter (ADC), a huge 128 MSamples waveform memory and an external trigger input.
-These conditions are extremely good for side-channel analysis, alone the minimum input range of \pm 100 mV might pose a problem in the context of DEMA attacks, where small voltage changes need to be detected with a high resolution.
+Scope The Picoscope 5204 is a dual-channel storage USB-oscilloscope [23], featuring a maximum sample-rate of 1 GHz, an 8 bit analogue-to-digital converter (ADC), a huge 128 MSamples waveform memory and an external trigger input.
+These conditions are extremely good for side-channel analysis6, alone the minimum input range of \pm 100 mV might pose a problem in the context of DEMA attacks, where small voltage changes need to be detected with a high accuracy.

-Probes For measurements of the EM-field emanated by the contactless smartcard, a RF-U 5-2 probe [17] is suitable, because it captures the near H-field that is proportional to the flow of the electric current in the horizontal plane.
+Probes For measurements of the EM-field emanated by the contactless smartcard, a RF-U 5-2 probe [18] is suitable, because it captures the near H-field that is proportional to the flow of the electric current in the horizontal plane.
 Note that, if no commercial EM probes are at hand, a self-wound coil can be a suitable replacement [5].
-The small signal amplitudes (max. $10\,\mathrm{mV}$) delivered by the probe are preamplified with the PA-303 amplifier [17] by 30 dB over a wide frequency range of $3\,\mathrm{GHz}$.
+The small signal amplitudes (max. $10\,\mathrm{mV}$) delivered by the probe are preamplified with the PA-303 amplifier [18] by $30\,\mathrm{dB}$ over a wide frequency range of $3\,\mathrm{GHz}$.

 Analogue Signal Processing Although to our knowledge there exist no reliable estimations about the exact amplitude of the EM emanations caused by digital circuitry - especially when attacking an unknown implementation - the unintented emanations of the chip are clearly orders of magnitude smaller than the strong field generated by the reader to ensure the energy supply of a PICC.
-Consequently, the carrier frequency has to be suppressed as much as possible to increase the resolution available for the side-channel information.

-The quantisation error induced by the ADC of the oscilloscope constitutes a minimum boundary for the achievable Signal-to-Noise Ratio (SNR), depending on the number of bits used for digitizing an analogue value.
+The quantisation error induced by the ADC of the oscilloscope constitutes a minimum boundary for the achievable Signal-to-Noise Ratio (SNR), depending on the number of bits used for digitising an analogue value.
 Following [11], each bit improves the SNR by about 6 dB.
-Thus, for the best SNR the full input scale should be utilized for the signal of interest, requiring removal of the carrier and amplification of the small side-channel information in the analogue domain, before digitizing.
+Thus, for the best SNR the full input scale should be utilised for the signal of interest, implying that a maximum suppression of the carrier frequency and a subsequent amplification of the small side-channel information must already take place in the analogue domain, before the digitising step.